 Unfortunately, this is not always the case, so it’s better that you find out at the beginning and consider whether or not this will work for you.
 Usually, there is constant communication among all the architects involved in every project.
 If you’re okay with this, we recommend you get a couple of meetings with the actual designer.

 TIP: Use our Real-Time Remodeling Calculator and find out in minutes how much your home renovation project will cost.

 5. What do you expect me to provide?

 Make sure you are giving all the information necessary, such as your ideas and desires, photos, plans and legal documentation.
+You and your architect should be in sync about the house plans.
 If you ask what the architect needs from you, he or she can work on the design in a more accurate way, avoiding wasted time, unnecessary meetings, and a completely misguided design that doesn’t satisfy or respect your taste and lifestyle.
-An architect will offer guidance and expertise, and will nail your project of you provide all the information.
+An architect will offer guidance and expertise and will nail your project if you provide all the information.

 6. What are the steps of the design process, and how are they organized?